 I understand that a lot of people really enjoy their retirement and look forward to it.
 It just depends on the type of person you are and the job you’re doing.
 If I was doing a very boring job, I probably couldn't wait to retire but because I do an interesting job, it keeps me stimulated.

-But October has a double-edged sword for me, as its also Breast Cancer Awareness Month and of course the worst thing that's happened to me was losing my gorgeous daughter Caron.
+But October has a double-edged sword for me, as it’s also Breast Cancer Awareness Month and of course the worst thing that's happened to me was losing my gorgeous daughter Caron.
 You can’t be positive about losing somebody, but you can be positive about how you remember them and the good that we do in Caron’s name through the foundation we set up.
 It gives me a lot of strength every time I write a cheque because I know that we're doing it in Karen's name and we're helping cancer charities all over the country, which is a very positive thing and that’s part of my healing.
 You just have to be positive in order to cope with life.
 So positively for me is probably number one on the list.

 What would you say are the most difficult things about growing older?